Northwest Michigan 4-H Livestock Council

 • Trucks start arriving at 5:35am you need to be in the barn at this time.

-• Leave green and white cards up until your animal is loaded.
+• Leave stall cards up until your animal is loaded.

 • Make sure to check with the Specie Chair before you load your animal.